We travelled to Jepara from Semarang in order to take the Karimunjawa fast boat north to Karimunjawa island.

 After checking in we would have a whole island to discover, and just 9 days to do it…

-Karimunjawa Fast Boat – See also:
+Karimunjawa Fast Boat – You may also like: